stasm/l20n-react-experiments/readme.txt

 separation of concerns and let L20n do its thing independently of React.

-In the following examples I'll be using variantions of the following React code:
+In the following examples I'll be using variations of the following React code:

   http://stasm.github.io/l20n-react-experiments/base/